goss-org/goss/docs/manual.md

 ### command
-Validates the exit-status and output of a command
+Validates the exit-status and output of a command.
+This can be used in combination with the [gjson](#gjson) matcher to create more powerful goss custom tests.

 ```yaml
 command: